openshift/enhancements/enhancements/fedramp/compliance-operator.md

 ### User Stories

-#### As an OpenShift admin, I want to assess the degree of compliance of my cluster with FedRAMP moderate.
+#### As an OpenShift admin, I want to assess the degree of compliance of my cluster with FedRAMP moderate

 This is a use-case where the admin just wants to visualize the gaps in compliance.
 They would perform the remediation themselves, potentially